yobgob/too-many-hooks/README.md

 ## Contributing

 Anyone is welcome to contribute!
-See the [contribution guide](.github/CONTRIBUTING.md) for details on getting started!
+See the [contribution guide](https://github.com/yobgob/too-many-hooks/blob/main/.github/CONTRIBUTING.md) for details on getting started!

+### Guiding Principles

+- There should be one obvious way to do each thing
+- Explicit is better than implicit
+- Code should be extensible but not unopinionated

 ### Structure